usmanmehmood55/numerical_calculus/README.md

 }
 ```

-However a more accurate integral is also taken using this modified method
+However a more accurate integral is taken using this modified method

 $$ \int_{a}^{b}{f(x) \space dx} = \frac{\Delta t}{2} \space \sum_{i=a}^{b} \\{  f(x_i) + f(x_{i-1}) \\} $$